-Revenues and related costs on construction contracts are recognized as the performance obligations are satisfied over time in accordance with Accounting Standards Codification ("ASC") 606, Revenue from Contracts with Customers.
-Under ASC 606, revenue and associated profit, will be recognized as the customer obtains control of the goods and services promised in the contract (i.e., performance obligations).
-The cost of uninstalled materials or equipment will generally be excluded from the Company's recognition of profit, unless specifically produced or manufactured for a project, because such costs are not considered to be a measure of progress.
+Revenues and related costs on construction contracts are recognized as the performance obligations for work are satisfied over time in accordance with Accounting Standards Codification ("ASC") 606, Revenue from Contracts with Customers.
+Under ASC 606, revenue and associated profit, engineering, procurement and construction ("EPC") projects for residential and smaller ACI systems that require us to deliver functioning solar power systems are generally completed within two to twelve months from commencement of construction.
+Construction on larger Public Works and ACI projects may be completed within eighteen to thirty-six months, depending on the size and location.
+We recognize revenue from EPC services over time as our performance creates or enhances an energy generation asset controlled by the customer.

+The cost of materials or equipment will generally be excluded from our recognition of profit, unless specifically produced or manufactured for a project, because such costs are not considered to be a measure of progress.
 All un-allocable indirect costs and corporate general and administrative costs are charged to the periods as incurred.
-However, in the event a loss on a contract is foreseen, the Company will recognize the loss as it is determined.
+However, in the event a loss on a contract is foreseen, the Company will recognize the loss in the period it is determined.

-Revisions in cost and profit estimates, during the course of the contract, are reflected in the accounting period in which the facts, which require the revision, become known.
-Provisions for estimated losses on uncompleted contracts are made in the period in which such losses are determined.
+Revisions in cost and profit estimates during the course of the contract are reflected in the accounting period in which the facts which require the revision become known.
+We use an input method based on costs incurred as we believe that this method most accurately reflects our progress toward satisfaction of the performance obligation.
+Under this method, revenue arising from fixed-price construction contracts is recognized as work is performed based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligations.
 Changes in job performance, job conditions, and estimated profitability, including those arising from contract penalty provisions, and final contract settlements may result in revisions to costs and income and are recognized in the period in which the revisions are determined.